 Everyone’s had one.
 Maybe it was a college kid home for the summer who gave you the worst lifeguard shifts at the pool, or a team lead who made you stay late on Christmas Eve, then took the credit for your work.
 If you’ve had a 9-to-5, chances are you’ve encountered one of the Bill Lumbergs, Miranda Priestlys or Michael Scotts of the world, the archetypal bad bosses ranging from truly nightmarish to unfortunately incompetent.

 There are a lot of them out there.
-Recent research presented by psychologist and leadership consultant Robert Hogan to the American Psychological Association showed that 75 percent of employees report their immediate boss as the worst part of their job.
+A meta-analysis on leadership co-authored by psychologist and leadership consultant Robert Hogan showed that “65%– 75% of the employees in any given organization report that the worst aspect of their job is their immediate boss.”

 Being a 20-something navigating the early stages of my career, I think it’s fairly natural that work is a common topic of conversation—my friends are all in a similar postgraduate, pre-white picket fence stage in life where most of our time and energy is focused on our jobs.
 By now most of us have encountered that boss.
 The bully, the blamer, the manipulator, etc. We share war stories over happy hours, at backyard barbecues and sometimes via an international phone call if need be.